 6.8) Turn off electroporator and return wires to cabinet.

-6.9) Prepare Styrofoam rack for outgrowth tubes; transfer electroporation to outgrowth tube.
+6.9) Prepare rack for outgrowth tubes; transfer electroporation to outgrowth tube.

 6.10) Wipe inside of box; wipe Styrofoam rack, wipe outgrowth tube into box, wipe lid and seal.
 Make a clean area and wipe box to it.